The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 \item {\em Trimming}.
 This scan aims at correcting for the threshold dispersion inside the chip.
 A 4-bit resolution DAC (TrimDac) allows to set individual channel threshold corrections.
 The TrimDac has four possible ranges, as the ABCD3TA chip was conceived to operate in the LHC environment in which the threshold spread increases with time due to accumulated radiation damage to the sensors and electronics.
 In the trimming procedure threshold scans are performed for various settings of the TrimDac (ranges and step values).
-Given the excellent linearity of the DAC, four out of the sixteen possible steps per range are used.
+In our calibration routine, four DAC settings are used.
 Using a linear fit to the $vt_\text{50}$ as a function of trim value, a channel is flagged as ``trimmable'' if its offset can be corrected with respect to a given threshold target.
 The trimming settings are those that correspond to the minimum TrimDac range and the minimum threshold target (within that range) for which a maximum number of channels are trimmable.
 This is done on a module-by-module basis to achieve a good threshold uniformity across all channels of a given module.

 \item {\em ResponseCurve}.
 With this test an accurate threshold-to-charge relation is obtained.
 Threshold scans are performed for ten input charges, from \SI{0.5}{\femto\coulomb} to \SI{8}{\femto\coulomb}.
-After the corresponding s-curve fits, the $vt_\text{50}$ as a function of the input charge is fit to a first-degree polynomial with an exponential correction term to account for small non-linearities at very low and high injected charges, $\tau = p_2 + p_0/(1+e^{-q/p_1})$, where $p_0$, $p_1$ and $p_2$ are the fit parameters, and $\tau$ and $q$ are the threshold in mV and fC, respectively.
+After the corresponding s-curve fits, for every channel the $vt_\text{50}$ as a function of the input charge is fit to a first-degree polynomial with an exponential correction term to account for small non-linearities at very low and high injected charges, $\tau = p_2 + p_0/(1+e^{-q/p_1})$, where $p_0$, $p_1$ and $p_2$ are the fit parameters, and $\tau$ and $q$ are the threshold in mV and fC, respectively.
 The average parameters for each individual ASIC are obtained to determine the mV to fC conversion.